People hated masks during the 1918 pandemic, too. 675,000 Americans died

 Utah’s board of health considered issuing a mandatory statewide mask order but decided against it, arguing that citizens would take false security in the effectiveness of masks and relax their vigilance.
 As the epidemic resurged, Oakland tabled its debate over a second mask order after the mayor angrily recounted his arrest in Sacramento for not wearing a mask.
 A prominent physician in attendance commented that “if a cave man should appear…he would think the masked citizens all lunatics.”

 In places where mask orders were successfully implemented, noncompliance and outright defiance quickly became a problem.
 Many businesses, unwilling to turn away shoppers, wouldn’t bar unmasked customers from their stores.
 Workers complained that masks were too uncomfortable to wear all day.
 One Denver salesperson refused because she said her “nose went to sleep” every time she put one on.
 Another said she believed that “an authority higher than the Denver Department of Health was looking after her well-being.”
 As one local newspaper put it, the order to wear masks “was almost totally ignored by the people; in fact, the order was cause of mirth.”
-The rule was amended to apply only to streetcar conductors – who then threatened to strike.
+The rule was amended to apply only to streetcar conductors–who then threatened to strike.
 A walkout was averted when the city watered down the order yet again.
 Denver endured the remainder of the epidemic without any measures protecting public health.

 In Seattle, streetcar conductors refused to turn away unmasked passengers.
-Noncompliance was so widespread in Oakland that officials deputized 300 War Service civilian volunteers to secure the names and addresses of violators so they could be charged.
+Noncompliance was so widespread in Oakland that officials deputized 300 War Service civilian volunteers to secure the names and addresses of violators, so they could be charged.
 When a mask order went into effect in Sacramento, the police chief instructed officers to “Go out on the streets, and whenever you see a man without a mask, bring him in or send for the wagon.”
 Within 20 minutes, police stations were flooded with offenders.
 In San Francisco, there were so many arrests that the police chief warned city officials he was running out of jail cells.
 Judges and officers were forced to work late nights and weekends to clear the backlog of cases.

 Many who were caught without masks thought they might get away with running an errand or commuting to work without being nabbed.
 In San Francisco, however, initial noncompliance turned to large-scale defiance when the city enacted a second mask ordinance in January 1919 as the epidemic spiked anew.
 Many decried what they viewed as an unconstitutional infringement of their civil liberties.
 On January 25, 1919, approximately 2,000 members of the “Anti-Mask League” packed the city’s old Dreamland Rink for a rally denouncing the mask ordinance and proposing ways to defeat it.
 Attendees included several prominent physicians and a member of the San Francisco Board of Supervisors.